race-engineering-center/rec-user-manual/docs/analyzer/laps.md

 ![Analyzer lap list](img/analyzer_lap_tree.png "Analyzer lap list")

+Each lap row contains info about lap name, lap time, delta to best loaded lap and delta to best lap in stint.

+Each lap is marked with flag with the color corresponding to this lap.
+All graphs for this lap in telemetry widgets will have the same lap to easily distinguish different laps.

 ## Switching between laps

 Use the lap tree to show and hide laps.
 When you uncheck a lap checkbox in the lap tree, all corresponding